chrisjk123/laravel-blogger/README.md

 // Retrieve the posts created by the user(s)
 $user->posts;

-// Retrieve the comments created by the user(s)
+// Retrieve the comments created by the guest/user(s)
 $user->comments;
 ```